 Per the 2000 census, the Hispanic population is estimated to be 918,899, or approximately 20% of the state's total population.

-In 2006, there were a total of 70,331 births in Colorado, which was a birth rate of 14.6 per thousand.
+There were a total of 70,331 births in Colorado in 2006, which was a birth rate of 14.6 per thousand.

-In 2007, the tax break was payable.
+In 2007, the senior property tax break was payable, after being assessed in 2006.

 In 2009, the United States Census Bureau estimated that the population of Colorado exceeded five million.

-In 2010, the per capita personal income in Colorado was $51,940, ranking the state 11th in the nation.
+In 2010, Colorado's per capita personal income was $51,940, ranking 11th in the nation.

-On August 22, 2011, a 5.3 magnitude earthquake occurred 9 miles west-southwest of the city of Trinidad.
+On August 22, 2011, a 5.3 magnitude earthquake occurred 9 miles (14 km) west-southwest of the city of Trinidad.

 In 2011, 46% of Colorado's population younger than the age of one were minorities, meaning that they had at least one parent who was not non-Hispanic White.

-On July 20, 2012, a gunman killed 12 people in a movie theater in Aurora.
+On July 20, 2012, a gunman killed 12 people in a movie theater in Aurora, leading to tighter restrictions on firearms in the state.

-On November 6, 2012, Colorado voters amended the state constitution to protect the "personal use" of marijuana for adults, establishing a framework to regulate marijuana similarly to alcohol.
+On November 6, 2012, Colorado voters amended the state constitution to protect "personal use" of marijuana for adults, establishing a framework to regulate marijuana similarly to alcohol.

-In 2013, the Colorado Floods occurred.
+In 2013, the Colorado floods occurred.

 On January 1, 2014, the first recreational marijuana shops in Colorado, and by extension the United States, opened their doors.